tcsgit/hello/kops-aws-installation.md

 ## Requirements

-EC2 instance as command center for cli operations
+An EC2 instance as command center for cli operations

 ## Installation Steps